svalouch/ansible-modules-ganeti/README.rst

 Ansible modules for Ganeti
 ##########################

+**Warning**: This module is no longer maintained and has not been tested with recent versions of Ganeti.

 This is a small collection of modules that use the JSON API of Ganetis RAPI daemon.
 Use at your own risk!

 Overview